hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### Options list

-- We recommend keeping options clear and concise; avoid full sentences.
+- We recommend keeping option content clear and concise; avoid full sentences.
-- Avoid using the same word at the beginning of a set of options.
+- Avoid repeating the same word at the beginning of a set of options.
-- Order the set of options in a logical way based on the use case.
+- Order the options in a logical way based on the use case.
 For example:
   - default or most commonly selected options first
   - alphabetically
   - numerically